Particular/docs.particular.net/transports/upgrades/rabbitmq-4to5.md

 ## Mandatory topology selection.

-Specifying routing topology is now mandatory.
-For backwards compatiblility the recommendation is to use the `ConventionalRoutingTopology` which previously was the default.
+Specifying a routing topology is now mandatory.
+For backwards compatiblility, the recommendation is to use the `ConventionalRoutingTopology` which was the previous default.

-See the [transport configuration documentation](https://docs.particular.net/transports/rabbitmq/#topology-selectiont) for futher details.
+See the [transport configuration documentation](https://docs.particular.net/transports/rabbitmq/#topology-selection) for further details.

 ## ConnectionStringName